DmitriySkibinsky/Algorithms-and-computation-methods/source/liner_matrix.md

 <p>&nbsp;&nbsp;&nbsp;&nbsp;The Tikhonov regularization method, also known as Ridge regression in the context of machine learning, is a widely used technique for solving ill-posed problems and stabilizing inverse problems.
 Here are the key advantages and disadvantages of this method:

 #### Advantages
-- <b>Stabilization of Solutions</b>: 1.
-Overcoming Sensitivity: Tikhonov regularization helps address issues with poorly conditioned matrices, where small changes in input data can lead to large variations in the solution.
+- <b>Stabilization of Solutions</b>: 1) Overcoming Sensitivity.
+Tikhonov regularization helps address issues with poorly conditioned matrices, where small changes in input data can lead to large variations in the solution.
 This improves the stability of the solution.
-2. Robustness to Noise: By introducing a regularization term, the method becomes more resilient to noise in the data, enhancing the overall reliability of the solution.
+2) Robustness to Noise.
+By introducing a regularization term, the method becomes more resilient to noise in the data, enhancing the overall reliability of the solution.

 - <b>Control Overfitting</b>: Prevents Overfitting.
 In machine learning and statistical applications, regularization helps prevent overfitting to training data, improving the model's generalization ability on new, unseen data.